juniorgasparotto/SysCommand/readme.md

 ## <a name="what-is-the-purpose" />What is the purpose of this project?

-The goal is to help developers in any programming language that suffer in time of creating a console application.
-Many times we give up to create something by the bureaucracy of the parse and difficulty of maintenance to see where your code logic to parse is United with your business logic.
+The goal is to help developers in any programming language that suffer to create a console application due to bureaucracy of the parse and difficulty of maintenance.
 If you are like me who loves to create gadgets to solve everyday problems using consoles, so join us!

 If you have never worked with .NET, maybe this is an excellent opportunity to meet him.
-With the new .NET (Core Clr) you can create on any operating system and software added to the benefits of `SysCommand` you can create your collection of console applications as easy as possible.
+With the new .NET (Core Clr) you can create applications on any platform and it can be simplified with the `SysCommand` .

 # <a name="install-dlls" />Package DLLs

 * `SysCommand.dll`: Contains all the logic to parse and execute command lines.
-Everything has been thought of for the MVC pattern was as natural as possible.
+Everything was thought to make the MVC pattern as natural as possible.
-* Dependencies `NewtonSoft.Json` and `System.Web.Razor` dependencies needed to help: in some features that will be explained later in the documentation.
+* Government offices `NewtonSoft.Json` and `System.Web.Razor` : are needed in some features that are explained in the documentation.

 ## <a name="install-step-a-step" />Step by step how to use

 * Create your project`Console Application`
 * Install `SysCommand` in your project`Console Application`
-* In the first line of your `public int Program.Main(string[] args)` method add code `return App.RunApplication()` .
+* In the first line of the method `public int Program.Main(string[] args)` , add the code `return App.RunApplication()` .
 * Create a class, anywhere, that inherits from `SysCommand.ConsoleApp.Command` .
 * Create their properties with their types `Nullable` and let them as public.
 They will become `arguments` at the command prompt.
 * Create a method `Main()` without parameters in your class to be able to intercept the inputs of its properties.
-Use `Property != null` to identify the property was inputada.
+Use `Property != null` to identify the property was inserted.
 * Create public methods, with or without parameters, so they become `actions` .
-If you let the optionais parameters as `Nullable` for the same reason above.
+If you have optional parameters, let them set to `Nullable` for the same reason above.
 * Type `help` in the command prompt that opens so you can view its properties and methods in `arguments` and converted `actions` .
 * Now just use!